openmrs/openmrs-module-emrmonitor/README.md

 * UI
 - Get compare page working
-- Show history by date for a given server and bring up any date
-- Visualize metrics in a tree hierarchy, based on dot notation
 - Clean up javascript and CSS as needed
+- Test page for displaying available metric producers and enabling generating metrics for viewing on demand

 * Groovy support in ConfigurableMetricProducer